Synthetixio/synthetix/docs/contracts/Synthetix.md

 ### `_internalLiquidation`

 This simply burns a quantity of the given synth from the specified account.
 This always returns true if the transaction was not reverted.

-!!! info "Inlining Candidate"
-    As this function is only used once, inside [`exchange`](#exchange), and it is very short, this could potentially be inlined.

-!!!
-TODO "Investigate Economics"
-    Does this mean that there is a forever-locked quantity of SNX in the system now?

 ??? example "Details"
     **Signature**